radcliffetech/midi-lab/node/midi-live-tools/README.md

 - Real-time MIDI message logging
 - Playable browser-based MIDI drum pad (works with DAWs!)
 - TypeScript + Vite project structure for rapid loading and development

+This uses Vite for fast reloading during development.
+Ensure you use a Chromium-based browser (like Chrome) to enable WebMIDI support.

 ### 🚀 Why This Project Matters